 “In high school, my mom encouraged us to all to be active in sports and other activities, and I was a cheerleader all four years.
-In my junior year I stared drinking and partying; I was trying to fit in, because I didn’t know what my self-worth was.
+In my junior year I started drinking and partying; I was trying to fit in, because I didn’t know what my self-worth was.
 I had daddy issues.
 This caused me to jump into different relationships, and I became toxic; I became my dad.

 “I had different stages of substance use – alcohol and weed, which is the gateway to cocaine; I was experimenting with heroine, then I was trying opioids, then later meth, both smoking it and then injecting it.

 “These are what brought me to Malama.
 My daughter’s father left me, and my whole world crashed.
 He left me for someone else, but I was the toxic one.
 I lost my kids.
 Then I went to jail.
 It saved my life.
 If it wasn’t for that I wouldn’t be clean.

 “The day the cops picked me up, I had used a bad needle.
 I should have died that day.
 They had to cut the needle out of my hand so the infection wouldn’t go to my heart.

 “In February 2021 I make three years clean.

 “I have so much gratitude for what I have today, because I saw the very bottom.